Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 measured of Opera users (having enabled Opera's build-in adblocker and agreed wih providing telemetry data).

                                                       ALTERNATIVES
-When you want a common use well maintained small blocklist, use most common adblockers of Disconnet or Peter Low's blocklist (both around
+When you want a common use well maintained small blocklist, use most common adblockers of Disconnet or Peter Low's blocklist (both around 3000 rules).
-3000 rules).
 When a well maintained medium sized blocklist, use Steven Black's blocklist.
 When you want a large blocklist have a look at the 'ultimate' blocklist of Energized.pro

+                                                      ERRORS & ISSUES
 When you still want to use this blocklist, feel free to use it and provide feedback on errors.
 You can post issues, but I will only have a look at it when the issue causes a problem on an COM, INF, NET or ORG domain.